AndroidModLoader/JPatch/README.md

  - CJ no more can drop JetPack while he's in air
  - CJ can leave any vehicle at high speeds
  - Weapon penalty clean-up when CJ dies
+ - A fix for 2.10 crash (thanks fastman92!)
+ - A fix for vehicle's entering task (thanks AliAssassiN!)

 **Since v1.5.1**
  - **Crosshair should be placed at the correct place**